MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

 ## Optional: Logo insert

-If you wish at this point, you can glue in your Millennium Logo.
+If you wish at this point, you can glue in your Millennium Machines Logo.

 ![](../img/z_axis_assembly/y_axis_step_83.png)